numbknock/webhook2pushover/README.md

 - Priority-2 alerts automatically set `retry=30` seconds and `expire=1800` seconds to satisfy Pushover's emergency policy.

 ## Known Issues
-- Multi-alert messages are not handled correctly.
-- Logging is basic and may expose sensitive data—avoid running in production without sanitization.
+- Logging is basic and may expose sensitive data; avoid running in production without sanitization.
 - No rate limiting: high request volume may overwhelm downstream services.
+- Incoming raw webhook bodies are also logged to `webhook_raw.log` in `LOG_DIR`.

 ## TO DO
 - Web interface to manage mappings, enable/disable alerts, manage entry- and endpoints etc.
-- Change networkport to env var.